PoulamiSarkar24/VHDL/README.md

 # VHDL
 This is the VHDL file.
 Author: Poulami Sarkar

 VHDL stands for VHSIC Hardware Description Language.
-Here the VHSIC stands for Very High Speeed Integrated Circuit.
+Here the VHSIC stands for Very High Speed Integrated Circuit.

 These files can be run on EdaPlayground.